The Song of the Libelungs

 Really, there was nothing left to do.
 The dragonfly vortex had subsided, awakening a strong wind as the sun reappeared in the clear red sky.
 The leaden-green waves crashed against the rocks, spreading rainbow iridescence in the air.
 The corpses on the shore, clean and beautiful like us, carried by the currents, moved their limbs lazily.

 The dragonflies had gathered in concentric semicircles.
 The groups of horsemen dashed their lances in unison.
 The steel spikes rattled like hail on their za carcasses, but the Exalted Ones paid no heed to the furious attack of the knights in the saddles of the white-boned steeds.
 The steel struck by the stratospheric hardening of the diamond-plated cuirass was only sparking, causing no damage.
 Swan and the old man dismounted and slipped through the homogeneous mesh of winged metallic bodies toward the central point that focused the circular assembly.
 All around rose the long and steadfast faces, fashioned in the hardest metal in the Universe.
-In front of the first row, with its legs submerged in the water up to above the knees, a Dragonfly like a beacon raises the shining edge of its arm to the sky, cleaving the air with a roar, in a grand, sacred, emotional gesture.
+In front of the first row, with its legs submerged in water up to above the knees, a Dragonfly like a beacon raises the shining edge of its arm to the sky, cleaving the air with a roar, in a grand, sacred, emotional gesture.
 The sun was bleeding the wings of the transparency through which it refracted in countless unknown shades, revealing games of abstract spatial images, in relief.
-The one who seemed to be the king of Cârdului raised his hands again over the countless multitudes, and then, from the strong and empty chests, a guttural, but harmonious roar erupted, vibrating like an organ whose pipes would be History.
+The one who seemed to be the king of Cârdului raised his hands again over the countless multitudes and, then, from the strong and empty chests burst a guttural, but harmonious roar, vibrating like an organ whose pipes would be History.

-- Oh my God! whispered the old man.
+"Oh my God!" whispered the old man.
 So that was it!
 So that's it!

 It seemed that a boundless sadness soothed, now and always, their battered souls.
 Swan fell to his knees, face down in the sand, pulling his hair from his head with both hands and smashing his forehead against a crystal-polished mosaic tile.